newrelic-experimental/NewRelicReactNativeModule/README.md

 1a.
 Please merge the gradle files not replace.

+1b.
+Put newrelic.ApplicationToken in the MainApplication not the MainActivity.

+1c.
+Remove .getapplication() from the  newrelic.ApplicationToken line and leave this;

 2. Install the New Relic Native IOS SDK: [Link to Doc](https://docs.newrelic.com/docs/mobile-monitoring/new-relic-mobile-ios/installation/cocoapods-installation)

 2a.
 Point to Note React uses Objective C so use that install process to add SDK